ChrisF132/Discord-Bot/README.md

 java -jar target/discord-ai-bot.jar

 5. Invite the Bot to Your Server:
-  Go to the Discord Developer Portal.
-  Generate an OAuth2 invite link for your bot.
-  Add it to your server of choosing.
+  Go to the Discord Developer Portal, generate an OAuth2 invite link for your bot and add it to your server of choosing.

 Requirements